Showing posts with label salary. Show all posts

 • Energy companies such as petroleum exploration firms

-• Mining companies
+• Mining companies and critical mineral resources

 • State/local agencies such as the California Geological Survey, Caltrans, Water-Quality Control Board, San Francisco Public Utilities Commission, city planning offices, state and federal highway departments